 The different ways through which you can become a master of formula auditing are explained in detail below with the help of an example.

 This function in Excel shows an arrow that indicates which cell affects the currently selected cells.
 When you activate the cell you see a blue hoax or arrow which shows the direction of the flow.
 To activate this function: Select the cell that contains the formula and Click on Trace Precedents in the Formula tab.

 Precedent cells are those cells that affect the formula in the cell.
 Below you see an example that shows how you can trace precedents in Excel.
 If the Precedent is on a different sheet, a worksheet icon will appear at the beginning of the arrow.

 a.
 Click on the cell in the spreadsheet.
 Here we click on cell D2.

 b.
 Go to the Formula tab > Click on Trace Precedents and The Result appears with a blue arrow.

 2. Trace Dependents – formula auditing

 If you have multiple formulas in the spreadsheet you can click on the Trace Dependents function, you can trace all the formulas in the spreadsheet.
-You can clearly know which cell where dependent to get the result.
+You can clearly know which cell was dependent to get the result.

-To activate this function: Select the cell that contains the formula and Click on Trace Dependents in the Formula Auditing group under Formula tab.
+To activate this function: Select the cell that contains the formula and Click on Trace Dependents in the Formula Auditing group under the Formula tab.

 a.
 In our example, we have selected cell B7.